-Institute of Continuing Education University of Cambridge Madingley Hall Madingley Cambridge CB23 8AQ T: 01223 746222
+Institute of Continuing Education University of Cambridge Madingley Hall Madingley Cambridge CB23 8AQ T: 01223 746222 www.ice.cam.ac.uk

-Please also refer to the 'information for students' section on ICE's website http://www.ice.cam.ac.uk/studying-with-us/information-for-students and the relevant Student Handbook for award-bearing courses for further information and guidance relating to all aspects of the course including study skills, assignments, assessment and moderation.
-The Course Information and Help and Guidance section of the ICE VLE will also contain valuable information specific to your course.
+Please also refer to the the relevant Student Handbook for award-bearing courses for further information and guidance relating to all aspects of the course including study skills, assignments, assessment and moderation.
+The Course Information and Help and Guidance section of the VLE will also contain valuable information specific to your course.

-Information correct as at 12/03/2019
+Information correct as at 25/07/2020